TalaoDAO/sandbox-doc/docs/source/code_openid.rst

 qoJDedz7YKL3qWobkxzsrUlDGTKLvOHKdU3kaXnkGmiVxpZtwbIhE3pa27CjGFKAMX4rXOuiJ5N81LDX06GjV9KU4a4T5J2Bd2tgfvafjhJuTQD-1MaTWJMu_ZTiHEjr4PTqYe_C
 olYS2a_Ougwk2FTQ6dKIQWClwhCZ-QfWuw

+As you will see in an implicit flow, the id_token is passed as a fragment (#), you can intercept it with JS in your page.

-Go to https://jwt.io and paste the id_token value in the left side and you will get the following json data  :
+Copy this id_token and go to https://jwt.io , paste the id_token value in the left side and you will get the following json data decrypted  :

 .. code-block:: json